CerinSaji/WaveMail-email-assistant/README.md

   - Fetch emails based on numeric queries or sender
 - Explored multi-tool usage and dynamic tool selection with system prompts
 - Ensured the agent can gracefully handle queries beyond current capabilities

+### **Phase 6: Automated Sorting**
+- Added automated sorting pipeline for incoming emails (e.g., Promotions, Work, Personal, etc.)
+- Sorting exposed as both:
+  - A pipeline endpoint (/automatedsort)
+  - A callable tool within the chat agent
+- This allowed notifications, to-do extraction, and chat queries to leverage sorted categories

+### **Phase 7: Hybrid Retrieval Attempt**
+- Implemented Hybrid Search prototype (SQL + RAG routing):
+  - SQL for structured queries (e.g., “Show me emails from Alice last week”)
+  - RAG (semantic retrieval) for unstructured queries (e.g., “Find the email about the quarterly report”)
+- Built database schema in SQLite for structured storage of Gmail metadata
+- Integrated FAISS + sentence-transformers for semantic vector search
+- Outcome: Routing worked, but integration with the chat agent failed due to tool chaining and orchestration issues
+- Decision: Kept hybrid retrieval as an experimental branch for future iterations

 ## 🛡 Security & Privacy Considerations